learn-co-students/js-async-ice-and-fire-fetch-lab-nyc-fe-skills-120418/README.md

 In this lab, we'll be using `fetch()` to send web requests to the [Game of Thrones][GoT] API.
-We'll make a web request to the API, and in return we will receive a collection of data, structured like a nested hash.
+We'll make a web request to the API, and in return we will receive a collection of data, structured like a nested JavaScript object.

 ![Game of Thrones Come at Me Gif](https://media.giphy.com/media/3oEjI1erPMTMBFmNHi/giphy.gif)